 Efficient and appropriate use of the Laboratory Service is central to the modern practice of medicine.
 The aim of this handbook is to provide clear guidance on how and when to use our Laboratory Service, which analyses are available, and which sample type should be used.
 We process more than 200,000 individual pathology tests each year.
 Analyses are performed using the latest technologies by qualified scientific staff assisted by trained support staff.
-All processes undergo rigorous quality control and the Laboratory participates in external quality assessment programmes and is actively moving towards an accreditation scheme.
+All processes undergo rigorous quality control and the Laboratory participates in external quality assessment programmes and is UKAS accredited to ISO standard 15189: 2012 April 2022.